 Foursquare’s Places API continues to provide businesses with powerful POI search results and help deliver personalized data-driven user experiences.
-Just last year we launched our updated Places API, offering an enhanced database and even more seamless delivery for enterprises, and are now diving into the origin and technology behind this award-winning API.
+Just two years ago we launched our updated Places API, offering an enhanced database and even more seamless delivery for enterprises, and are now diving into the origin and technology behind this award-winning API.

 Motivation & Decision Making